KodingAffanMaulana/AffanMaulana_MidProject/README.md

 `GET /comments?videoID=id_video` : Get comments or filter comments by videoID

-- Query Params : `http://localhost:3000/comments?videoID=123`, we use the query parameters videoID with a value of 123
+- Query Params : `?videoID=your_videoID`

-- Data Params : None
+- Link URL : `http://localhost:3000/comments?videoID=123` we use the query parameters videoID with value 123

 - Headers : `Content-Type: application/json`